Cav is back! Cavendish posts 31st Tour stage win - WHIZ News

-Cavendish has struggled in recent years, even taking a break from cycling after being diagnosed with the Epstein-Barr virus for the second time in 2018.
-He has enjoyed a resurgence with five stage wins after returning to Deceuninck-Quick Step for the 2021 season.
+Cavendish took a break from cycling after being diagnosed with the Epstein-Barr virus for the second time in 2018.
+The former world champion enjoyed a resurgence earlier this season with five stage wins after returning to Deceuninck-Quick Step.

 Riders staged a protest at the start of the 150.4-kilometer (93.4-mile) flat stage to complain about perceived dangerous racing conditions after a flurry of crashes in the previous days reignited the issue of road safety.